Asd-g/AviSynth-SmoothUV2/README.md

     Larger values smooth more.\
     Default: tY = 20; tC =30.

-- str\
+- strY, strC\
+    Strength respectively for luma and chroma planes.\
-    Strength is only used for HiQ mode and it controls how much of the smoothed version should be used at best for calculating the new pixel.\
+    It is only used for HiQ mode and it controls how much of the smoothed version should be used at best for calculating the new pixel.\
     Must be between 0 and 255.\
-    Default: 240.
+    Default: strY = 240; strC = strY.

 - HQY, HQC\
     Enables HiQ mode.\